Published on November 8th, 2019 and Updated on January 15th, 2020

 This confirmation test is done around 16 weeks into pregnancy and will offer direct access to the baby’s DNA and gender.

 While it would never be a physician’s first inclination to offer amniocentesis as a baby gender test, it will provide these results.
 Because it is an invasive procedure, the risks must be understood.

 - Miscarriage – During the second trimester, the risk of miscarriage from amniocentesis is between 0.1% and 0.3%.
 While the percentage is small, that’s still 2 for every 1,000 procedures.

 - Uterine infection – Invasive procedures always carry the risk of infection.
-Uterine infection can harm the placenta and the proper development of the baby.
+Uterine infection can harm the placenta and the baby’s development.

 - Needle injury – If the baby moves an arm or leg during the procedure, there is a risk of needle injury.
 Serious injury is rare but is still possible.

 Again, these tests follow NIPT when a high risk for a birth defect was detected.

 NIPT is a screening test for chromosomal abnormalities that can occur around the 12-week mark of a woman’s pregnancy.
 A physician or phlebotomist will take a blood sample from the mom and use it to screen for potential disorders that may affect the life of the child.

 The reason this is possible is because when a woman is pregnant, both her DNA and the DNA of her growing baby are present in her bloodstream.
 Testing this combined DNA can shed light on the chromosomes of the baby, revealing anomalies and gender.